rhocela/wisdom-walk/docs/part-3/day-28.md

 **Day:** 28

-**When This Happened:** Wilderness - Forty years of wandering due to unbelief
+**When this Happened:** Wilderness - Forty years of wandering due to unbelief

 **Readings:**
 - Numbers 13:1–14:45, 20:1-13, 27:12-23 (Narrative)